Our Mini Aussies

 We don't have a kennel! ...So how do we have so many dogs??

-Not all of our dogs live with us all the time, many of them live in Foster homes (sometimes known as guardian homes) with our friends or family who live nearby.
+Not all of our dogs live with us all the time, many of them live in Foster homes, with our friends or family who live nearby.
 For more info on our foster homes please scroll down to the bottom of the page.

 Founding mother of our breeding program.
 Tierah is the mother of Sibby, Ember, London & Paris.
 4 daughters who will continue on her legacy.
 She and Cooper have produced for us the most incredible dogs, some of which have gone all over the world.
 They are known for their rock solid temperaments, those eyes that stare into your soul, incredible intelligence, and stunning coats & conformation.
 Tierah has absolutely loved being a mother and she has taught us SO much about love, patience, resilience, and joy.